What should I wear?

 What are the services like?

 Each Sunday service and sermon is unique and by attending more than once, you will be able to get a better feel for who we are and what we do.
 A typical service may include readings and music selections from a variety of traditions.
 If our minister is not here, the service may be conducted by a guest speaker.
-During “Multi-generational” services, religious education classes do not meet.
-Activity bags are available for children on those service days.
+During “Multi-generational” services, religious education classes do not meet and the service is designed to be engaging for adults and children alike.

 Do I have to join right away to participate in church activities?

 No. Though we hope you will join, you may remain a “friend” of the church.
-As a friend, you may participate in every aspect of our church except you will not be able to vote at our congregational meetings or serve as a member of our Board of Trustees.
+As a friend, you may participate in all the activities of our church except you will not be able to vote at our congregational meetings or serve in certain volunteer leadership roles such as the Board of Trustees.

 How can I get involved?